-The targets set for the vegetated sea cliffs is based in part on the findings of the Irish Sea Cliff Survey (ISCS) (Barron et al., 2011) and this document should be read in conjunction with that report.
+The targets set for the vegetated sea cliffs are based in part on the findings of the Irish Sea Cliff Survey (ISCS) (Barron et al., 2011) and this document should be read in conjunction with that report.
+However, as neither sub-site was visited during the ISCS, the conservation objective for the vegetated sea cliff habitat within the entire SAC is quite generic and may be adjusted in the future in light of new information.